HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 be overprepared for every possible scenario

-As a small business owner, we’re very aware that we’re the primary target for cybercriminals because we’re seen as easy hits.
-The statistics are brutal, this is the kind of thing that can wipe you out.
+As small business owners, we’re aware that we’re the primary target for cybercriminals because we’re seen as easy hits.
+The statistics are brutal; this is the kind of thing that can wipe you out.

 1. Dan Merino – CEO of Green Dot Security